christopher-besch/cryptography/README.md

 1. Search for characters that can't be decrypted (like spaces) and cut at those delimiters. <- requires delimiter
 2. Ignore all of these possible delimiters and cut into numbers of equal length. <- requires encrypted numbers to be of equal length

-The program will perform both of these methods (unless ordered not to), which might lead to the decrypted text being returned twice.
+The program will perform both of these methods (unless ordered not to), which may lead to the decrypted text being returned twice.

 It will use all possible values for each setting unless otherwise specified.
 These are the supported parameters: